Chapter 1: Karkat: Be a nervous wreck.

 Your gastrointestinal system lets you down.
 No puke is forthcoming.

 “Karkat.”
 Sollux is making hardcore eye contact now.
 He’s speaking in that intense almost-whisper that lets you know how serious he’s being without letting anyone else overhear.
-You feel uncomfortable.
+It's the sort of intense person-to-person communication that makes you feel itchy down to your bones.
+The faint burning sensation of human connection.
 “Karkat please.
 I can’t walk into that room on my own.”

 You don’t mention the lisp, even though it makes you feel like your ears are bleeding.
 That’s how good of a bro you are.